 **As of January, 2018, MSS is using a new platform for applications.
 This platform allows students to upload their project proposals and transcripts directly to the application rather than emailing them as separate documents.
-This change was not reflected in information session presentations from winter 2017.
 Additionally, some ad and data-collection blockers can interfere with the new MSS application.
 If you find that the MSS application is not loading on your computer, please disable all blockers and try again.

 **Students are encouraged to apply for any sources of funding that can assist in supporting their summer research plans.
 However, for students accepting MSS awards, the MSS award should constitute the sole UMD-related source of funding for their proposed MSS research.
 Students will be free to decline MSS awards in favor of alternate funding, if that is preferable.
 MSS awardees should notify MCUR promptly if they expect to receive support specifically for their summer research from additional sources.
 MSS awards may only be used to support the research proposed in the MSS application.
 MSS awards may not be used to provide supplementary support for students admitted to NSF REU, NIST SURF, or similar summer research programs that provide funding to participants.